Plan Your Activity

 - Skyline-to-the-Sea Trail

-- Butano’s Mill Ox Trail and Butano Fire Road
+- Butano State Park’s Mill Ox Trail and Butano Fire Road

-- El Corte De Madera Creek Open Space Preserve
+- El Corte De Madera Creek Open Space Preserve’s Tafoni Trail

-- Big Basin’s Sempervirens Falls via Sequoia Trail
+- Big Basin Redwood State Park’s Sempervirens Falls via Sequoia Trail

-National Geographic has created a fabulous new map of the Great Park area.
-It has trails, campgrounds, detailed topography, park access points, roads, hundreds of points of interest and much more.
+- National Geographic’s map of the Santa Cruz Mountains has trails, campgrounds, detailed topography, park access points, roads, hundreds of points of interest and much more.
 To survive years of adventuring, it’s waterproof, tear-proof and useful.

-- Map 1 includes the entire network of trails connecting Castle Rock, Big Basin Redwoods, and Portola Redwoods State Parks.
+- Sempervirens Fund trail Map 1 includes the entire network of trails connecting Castle Rock, Big Basin Redwoods, and Portola Redwoods State Parks.

-- Map 2 includes Big Basin Redwoods State Park, Butano Redwoods State Park, Año Nuevo State Reserve, and all internal and connecting trails.
+- Sempervirens Fund trail Map 2 includes Big Basin Redwoods State Park, Butano Redwoods State Park, Año Nuevo State Reserve, and all internal and connecting trails.